-The Changed Voice Choir: In order to continue to meet the needs of an ever growing number of teenage members, an additional program exists solely for changed voices.
+The Young Men’s Chorus: In order to continue to meet the needs of an ever growing number of teenage members, an additional program exists solely for changed voices.
 These members are drawn from changed voices in Concert Choir and Tour Choir, and rehearse in addition to their regular schedules.
 This group presents lighter (and serious) music intended to challenge the musicianship of teenage boys.

 The Maryland State Boychoir also has an Alumni Choir, composed of alumni choristers who occasionally perform with the other choirs or on their own.